aronorth/WarpAllah/README.md

 ## **Disclaimer**
 - **Bugs**
-  - Crash Bug at Start Screen, hotfixed with a 10-second delay.
-You must press `[SPACE]` within 10 seconds of launching the game.
   - Possible to still explode with Assail, if spam-throwing knives while just below 100% peril.

 - **Warp Unbound Bug Fix**